-In this edition of the Friday Focus, Dr. O of E&S Orthodontics, your Phoenix Orthodontist, continues his discussion on the importance of Orthodontic Treatment Contracts.
-Here he explains “staged” contracts, and why he doesn’t recommend them.
+In this edition of the Friday Focus, Dr. O, your Orthodontist in Phoenix at E&S Orthodontics, continues his discussion on the importance of Orthodontic Treatment Contracts.
+Here he explains “staged” contracts and why he doesn’t recommend them.

 There are many ways an orthodontic practice can draw up a financial contract for a treatment plan.

 So, what goes into an orthodontic staged contract?
-Rather than presenting an all-inclusive, lump sum fee (which covers appointments and appliances from start to finish), staged contracts break out the major stages of treatment into separate fees that pretty much follow how orthodontic insurances reimburse orthodontic offices.
+Rather than presenting an all-inclusive, one-time fee (which covers appointments and appliances from start to finish), staged contracts separate major stages of the treatment into separate fees.
+This is similar to how insurance companies reimburse orthodontic offices.

 A staged contract can include:

 - A fee for initial records required for creating the correct treatment plan, including X-rays, digital images, and photographs;

 - Bonding fees for when the actual braces are applied;

 - Appointments during active treatment months;

 - Braces removal; and